MariaSyed/RoutePlanner/README.md

 Note: Metro bundler does not behave as it should when started with `react-native`, hence steps 2 and 3 are necessary.

-1. `react-native run-ios`
+1. Run `react-native run-ios`
-2. Close metro bunder that starts and run `npm start` in project
+2. Close metro bunder that starts and run `npm start` in project root
 3. Reload app to load files from bundler that you have started
 4. By default the iOS simulator's location is outside Finland, hence, you should change it's location by:
   1. Open simulator